ADAPTIVE THERAPY FOR DIVERGENT MINDS AND BODIES

 Therapy that adapts to YOU, not the other way around

 Most new clients tell me I’m the third, fourth, or fifth therapist they’ve worked with.
 By the time they find me, most are burnt out on therapy-as-usual.
-They’re tired of being lectured for lateness and cancellations, of being asked to sit still, to try harder, or to be someone they’re not.
-Many have almost given up, thinking they’re too lazy or broken to ever feel whole again.
+They’re tired of being lectured for lateness and cancellations, of being asked to sit still, to try harder, or to act like someone they’re not.
+Many have almost given up, thinking they’re too “weird,” “lazy,” or “broken” to even deserve help.

 Adaptive therapy

-So what if therapy adapted to your needs, instead of you adapting to your therapist?
+So what if therapist adapted to your needs, instead of you adapting to your therapist?
 What if having an unusual brain or body wasn’t a liability, or a barrier to care?
-Here at NPC, there’s no need to “perform normalcy” or to play the role of a “good client.”
+Here at NPC, there’s no need to “perform normalcy,” to mask, or to play the role of a “good client.”
 Come as you are, and we’ll collaboratively adapt your therapy to fit your needs.

 So what does adaptive therapy actually look like?
-Of course that depends on your specific needs, but it might include…
+Of course this depends on your specific needs, but it might include…

-Info dumping about special interests, or integrating them into your treatment
+• Info dumping about special interests, and/or integrating them into your treatment plan

 D&D-based peer support groups

 For those who are tired of therapy, who want to try a different approach, or who are looking for social connection and support, I also offer D&D-based Peer Support Groups for folks with chronic energy issues (e.g. AuDHD, chronic illnesses, burnout, insomnia).
 About half of my support group members are neurodivergent (like me), and most live with one or more chronic illnesses (also like me).
-Future groups may focus on neurodivergence exclusively, or other topics requested by applicants.
+Future groups may focus on neurodivergence exclusively, or other topics/populations requested by applicants (e.g. so far, I’ve received requests/suggestions for groups focused on trauma, LGBTQIA+ folks, and 2e adults).

-These groups are slow-paced and beginner-friendly, so no experience with D&D or TTRPGs is necessary, and they include cognitive accommodations/adaptations like detailed written summaries and references, simplified rules, and automated math.
-Potential members are screened to weed out alpha males and conflict-seekers, and safety is a top priority.
+These games are slow-paced and beginner-friendly, so no experience with D&D or TTRPGs is necessary.
+They include cognitive accommodations and adaptations like detailed written summaries and references, simplified rules, and automated math.
+Potential members are screened to weed out “alpha” behaviors and conflict-seekers, and safety is a top priority.

 There are no commitments required to join, though members can book ahead to reserve their seat if desired!
 Folks who can’t afford the standard fee can play for free via the drop-in list whenever there are openings, or can apply for a 3-6 month reduced fee slot (no income documentation needed.)